 Reinsdyrsteik (Reindeer Meat)

 For most parts of the world, reindeer is almost exclusively associated with Christmas, but in Norway it is a popular meat.
 Reindeer meat is especially popular in the northern part of the Arctic region.

-There are various cooking methods such as steak, stew, hamburger, carpaccio and saute, and it is common to eat with bilberry jam in any of the cooking methods.
+There are various cooking methods for reinsdyrsteik such as steak, stew, hamburger, carpaccio and saute, and it is common to eat with bilberry jam in any of the cooking methods.
 In addition, meat dishes such as elk and duck are also famous in Norway.

 Lutefisk is a jelly made by soaking dried cod in lye (alkaline water).
 It is served with boiled potatoes and mashed beans.
 It is a traditional Norwegian dish and is often served during celebrations such as Christmas.